giacomociti/rdf-playground/workflow/workflow.md

 OO classes _hide_ information.
 They do so to pursue modularity and tame complexity, but [hiding information](https://en.wikipedia.org/wiki/Information_hiding) may not be a good idea when building information processing applications.
-More concrete structures like algebraic data types can model information explicitly and in fact are becoming popular for domain modeling.
+More concrete structures, like algebraic data types, can model information explicitly and in fact are becoming popular for domain modeling.

 Still, I contend that a logical framework like RDF shines at representing knowledge about a domain.
-Rich Hickey's provoking [talks](https://www.youtube.com/watch?v=YR5WdGrpoug&list=PLZdCLR02grLrEwKaZv-5QbUzK0zGKOOcr) may upset my F# friends, but I think he has a point.

-Explicit, precise data types may lead to rigid designs.
+Rich Hickey's provoking [talks](https://www.youtube.com/watch?v=YR5WdGrpoug&list=PLZdCLR02grLrEwKaZv-5QbUzK0zGKOOcr) may upset my F# friends, but I think he has a point: explicit, precise data types may lead to rigid designs (to be clear, [this article](https://lexi-lambda.github.io/blog/2020/01/19/no-dynamic-type-systems-are-not-inherently-more-open/) explains that the culprit for a rigid design is not the type system).

-Moreover, common advice is to focus on functions and not on data: domain modeling should describe the _dynamic_ behavior of a system rather than static information.
+In domain modeling, common advice is to focus on functions and not on data: we should describe the _dynamic_ behavior of a system rather than static information.
-This applies both to OO (classes are collections of functions) and FP (pure functions still have a dynamic, computational sense even though we like to think them as static input-output mappings).
+This applies both to OO (classes are collections of functions) and FP (pure functions still have a dynamic, computational sense even though we like to think of them as static input-output mappings).

 Often this advice is neglected.
-Partly for historical reasons stemming from relational databases dominance.
+Partly for historical reasons stemming from the dominance of relational databases.
 Partly because the value of many business applications lies more in the data than in their processing steps.
 My endorsement of RDF is limited to this kind of applications, for which other declarative approaches, SQL-like or Prolog-like, may work as well.

-## Pragmatics
+## Proof of Concept
 I admit this is cheap philosophy and my claim is not backed by real world experience, so I decided to get a feel of what it means to build an application with a core domain based on RDF.
 As a proof of concept, I hacked a [toy](https://github.com/giacomociti/rdf-playground/blob/master/workflow/RdfWorkflow/Workflow.fs) workflow engine in a few lines of F# code.
 It orchestrates the steps of workflow definitions like the following one (expressed as RDF in Turtle notation):